-Symptoms of being Depressed and Treatment Options
+Symptoms of being Depressed and Step by Step Treatment Options

 Depression is a psychological condition that is a chronic (long term) combination of many other feelings, attitudes, moods and behaviors.
 While it is natural and normal to experience sadness and other less pleasant emotions during the course of our lives, being depressed is serious enough that it is classified as a mental condition as it interferes with the enjoyment and functioning of your life.